bueltan/fibonacci/README.md

-You get my whatsapp number encoded in hexadecimal using the fibonacci equacion.
+You get my whatsapp number encoded in hexadecimal using the fibonacci equation.

 Send me the python code by whatsapp.
 The result starts at h--, that means in this case :